 When the compliance date on an order has expired, the inspector may grant an extension of time if the inspector believes that the extension will help achieve compliance.
 An additional extension can be granted by a supervisor.
 If the owner has not completed the work in the time required, the order is normally referred for further enforcement action which may include citations, reinspection fees or court action.
 Normally, prosecution is done in Municipal Court where fines can be levied.
 The average court ordered fine is over $800.
 It is important to note that DNS is not interested in the fine, but rather compliance.
 That is why after the deadline for payment of the fine is passed, the orders are reissued.
 It is highly recommended that those with a violation notice stay in contact with the inspector.
 EVERY ORDER CONTAINS THE CONTACT INFORMATION AT THE END.
 Call the inspector immediately to detail your restoration plan.
 A lack of communication will be deamed as unresponsive and costs will escalte to motivate complaince.

 Once an order is issued, a deadline for compliance is set.
 The time depends on the nature of the violation.
 Serious items could require attention in 24 hours, most are 30 days, paint orders in winter could be 6 months.
 In order to encourage timely action and to put the cost of repeated violations on the trouble makers, a set of reinspection fees are used.
-If after the first reinspection following the deadline the violations still remain, a reinspection fee is added to the tax bill.
-The first reinspection is $50, the second is $75, the third is $150 and each additional reinspection fee is $200.
+If after the first reinspection following the deadline the violations still remain, a reinspection fee is added to the prop.
+The first reinspection is $100, the second and each additional reinspection fee is $200.
 There is a 1.4% Technology and training sur charge bringing the final costs to $101.40 and $202.80 respectively.
 Hopefully the fees quickly gets the owner's attention and results in quicker compliance.
 Fees that are unpaid bythe annual taxroll closing date in October are added to the annual tax bill.
 Once the fees are on the tax roll, there is no appeal for dismissal.
 (See Appeal Rights below)

 The occupants of a rental unit, including commercial buildings, may apply to the department for rent withholding if the property they rent has an active overdue order.
 The exceptions to this are licensed rooming houses or owner-occupied duplexes, and situations where the only violation is exterior painting.